-All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
-Students majoring in Classics & Religion will ordinarily, through coursework in the major, satisfy many BU Hub requirements in Philosophical, Aesthetic & Historical Interpretation, as well as some requirements in Scientific and Social Inquiry, Diversity, Civic Engagement, and Global Citizenship; and most of the requirements in Communication and the Intellectual Toolkit.
+Students majoring in Classics & Religion will ordinarily, through coursework in the major, satisfy BU Hub requirements in Philosophical, Aesthetic & Historical Interpretation, as well as some requirements in Scientific and Social Inquiry, Diversity, Civic Engagement & Global Citizenship, and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 A major in classics and religion requires a minimum of twelve courses; six in classics and six in religion*.
 All required courses are 4 credit hours.

 - Four courses at or above the 200 level chosen, in consultation with an advisor, from the offerings under Classical Civilization* and/or classical languages

 - CAS RN 200

 - Five 4-credit courses at or above the 200 level chosen, in consultation with an advisor, from courses offered by the Department of Religion

 While this major does not require work in Greek or Latin, second- and third-year classical language courses are counted toward this major.
 Students are encouraged to consider the study of a classical language and reminded that both Greek and Latin fulfill the CAS foreign language requirement.
 Students interested in a major in classics and religion must consult an advisor in both the Department of Classical Studies and the Department of Religion.